Quick Summary

 How to Make White Bean Soup

-- Add the spinach (or kale) and simmer for 10 more minutes.
+- Add the spinach.
+Stir in the spinach and simmer for 10 minutes so the spinach can soften.

-- Stir in the fresh lemon juice and Parmesan cheese.
+- Season the soup.
+Add the fresh lemon juice and Parmesan cheese.
 Taste and season with additional salt and pepper, if necessary.

 - Bread: Crusty Bread, Garlic Bread, or Cornbread